-In Even semester:

-- In this semester expected work shall be procurement of component's/systems, building of working prototype, testing and validation of results based on work completed in an earlier semester. - First review is based on readiness of building working prototype to be conducted. - Second review shall be based on poster presentation cum demonstration of working model in last month of the said semester. - Term work shall be assessed by review/progress monitoring committee appointed by the Head of the Department/Institute of respective Programme.
+- In first semester entire theoretical solution shall be ready, including components/system selection and cost analysis.
+Two reviews will be conducted based on presentation given by students group. - First shall be for finalisation of problem - Second shall be on finalisation of proposed solution of problem. - In second semester expected work shall be procurement of component's/systems, building of working prototype, testing and validation of results based on work completed in an earlier semester. - First review is based on readiness of building working prototype to be conducted. - Second review shall be based on poster presentation cum demonstration of working model in last month of the said semester.